The spectrum of the Poincar{\'e} operator in an ellipsoid: Orthogonal polynomials, Weyl law and a conceptual proof of Theorem

 \subsection{Orthogonal polynomials in Euclidean balls}

-Let us denote by ${\cal E}_n $ the space of polynomials of degree $n$ that are orthogonal to all polynomials of degree $\leq n-1$ in $L^2 (B, |dx|)$, where $B$ is the Euclidean ball of radius $1$ in $\R^3$.
-The following result due to Appell and Kampé de Fériet \cite{A-K} is proved in Section 5.2 of \cite{D-X}: \begin{theo} The spaces ${\cal E}_n$ are the eigenspaces of the operator $L$, which is called here the Legendre operator, defined by
+Let us denote by $\mathcal{E}_n $ the space of polynomials of degree $n$ that are orthogonal to all polynomials of degree $\leq n-1$ in $L^2 (B, |dx|)$, where $B$ is the Euclidean ball of unit radius in $\R^3$.
+The following result, due to Appell and Kamp\'e de F\'eriet \cite{A-K}, is proved in \cite[section 5.2]{D-X}: \begin{theo} The spaces $\mathcal{E}_n$ are the eigenspaces of the operator $L$, which is called here the Legendre operator, defined by